-Refer to the Scheduled Maintenance Guide for the appropriate intervals for checking the engine oil .
+Refer to the scheduled maintenance guide for the appropriate intervals for checking the engine oil.

-- 1. Make sure the vehicle is on level ground. - 2.
-Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
-Set the parking brake and ensure the gearshift is securely latched in P (Park). - 4.
-Open the hood.
-Protect yourself from engine heat. - 5.
-Locate and carefully remove the engine oil level indicator (dipstick).
+1. Make sure the vehicle is on level ground.

+2. Turn the engine off and wait up to 10 minutes for the oil to drain into the oil pan.

+3. Set the parking brake and ensure the gearshift is securely latched in P (Park).

+4. Open the hood.
+Protect yourself from engine heat.

+5. Locate and carefully remove the engine oil level indicator (dipstick).

-- 6. Wipe the indicator clean.
-Insert the indicator fully, then remove it again. - If the oil level is between the MIN and MAX marks, the oil level is acceptable.
+6. Wipe the indicator clean.
+Insert the indicator fully, then remove it again.

+• If the oil level is within this range, the oil level is acceptable.
 DO NOT ADD OIL.